bwilcox/group_allow/README.md

 even Linux enjoy.
 I don't konw if there is a need for this anywhere else, but if there is feel free to embrace and extend.

-## Release Notes/Contributors/Etc. **Optional**

-If you aren't using changelog, put your release notes here (though you should consider using changelog).
-You can also add any additional sections you feel are necessary or important to include here.
-Please use the `## ` header.